Berlin (2023 film)

 Berlin is a 2023 Indian Hindi-language spy thriller film written and directed by Atul Sabharwal, produced by Zee Studios and Yippie Ki Yay Motion Pictures.
 It stars Aparshakti Khurana, Ishwak Singh, Rahul Bose, Anupriya Goenka, and Kabir Bedi.
 The film had its world premiere at Indian Film Festival of Los Angeles 2023.
 The film released on 13 September 2024 on ZEE5 to positive reviews from critics.

 Synopsis

-Set in New Delhi, India, in 1993, the film follows a deaf-mute young man (Ashok Singh) who is accused of being a foreign spy.
-A sign language expert (Aparshakti Khurana) is brought in to interpret for the government during his interrogation.
-As the mystery unfolds, the line between guilt and innocence becomes blurred, and the sign language expert finds himself caught in a dangerous web of deceit and political intrigue.
+Set in New Delhi, India, in 1993, the film follows a deaf-mute young man Ashok, who is accused of being a foreign spy.
+A sign language expert named Pushkin Verma is brought in to interpret for the government during his interrogation.
+As the mystery unfolds, the line between guilt and innocence becomes blurred and the sign language expert finds himself caught in a dangerous web of deceit and political intrigue.